joschout/SubmodularMaximization/README.md

 > Buchbinder, N., Feldman, M., Naor, J. S., & Schwartz, R. (2015).
 A tight linear time (1/2)-approximation for unconstrained submodular maximization.
 SIAM Journal on Computing, 44(5), 1384–1402. https://doi.org/10.1137/130929205

+For a lack of a better name, this repository calls these algorithms:
+* Deterministic Double Greedy Search (Deterministic USM in the original paper)
+* Randomized Double Greedy Search (Randomized USM in the original paper)

 ## Usage

 The following describes how to use this repository in your own implementation.